saeed-anwar/saeed-anwar.github.io/index.md

 Previously, I completed my MS in Computer Vision and Robotics from [The Heriot-Watt University, University of Girona, and the University of Bourgogne](http://www.vibot.org/) (vibot).
 I have completed my MS thesis under the supervision of [Dr. Mohammed Dabbah](https://www.linkedin.com/in/dabbah).

 ### Full Ph.D. scholarships available
 I am looking for Ph.D. students with exceptional English ability, coding ability, and research experience.
 The candidate must have a high GPA and rich experience in research with publications in top venues.
 Drop me an email if you are interested.
-For the last date of application (see this [link](https://jobs.csiro.au/job/Various-DATA-61/636860600/))

 ---
 ### News!